 No, brushing your teeth or rinsing with mouthwash will not have any impact on your antibodies.

-12. Does every toothpaste neutralize the virus that causes COVID-19?
+12. Does every toothpaste neutralise the virus that causes COVID-19?

-We have not tested other toothpastes besides Colgate Total and select Meridol products to determine whether they neutralize the COVID-19 virus.
+Besides Colgate® Total and select Meridol products, we have not tested other toothpastes to determine whether they neutralise the COVID-19 virus.

 13. Does brushing my teeth impact the amount of the virus that causes COVID-19 in my mouth?

 While our SARS-CoV-2 laboratory results are encouraging, we cannot say whether these effects will also occur in the mouth without conducting a clinical study.
-Our clinical program is currently testing subjects with positive COVID-19 tests to understand if brushing with Colgate Total toothpaste will temporarily reduce the amount of virus in the mouth.
+Our clinical programme is currently testing subjects with positive COVID-19 tests to understand if brushing with Colgate® Total toothpaste will temporarily reduce the amount of virus in the mouth.

-14. How long do Colgate Total toothpaste’s benefits last concerning the levels of virus that cause COVID-19?
+14. How long do the benefits of Colgate Total toothpaste last concerning the levels of virus that cause COVID-19?

-We are doing more research to determine whether the virus’s neutralization in laboratory tests will also occur in the mouth.
+We are doing more research to determine whether the neutralisation of the virus in laboratory tests will also occur in the mouth.
 Our clinical results will help us understand how much the virus is reduced and for how long.

 16. Does every mouthwash or mouth spray temporarily reduce the amount of virus in the mouth?

-We only tested Colgate Peroxyl, Colgate PerioGard, and Colgate Total (outside the U.S.) sold as Colgate Zero in North America in our clinical study and are pleased to report their effectiveness in temporarily reducing the amount of virus in the mouth.
+In our clinical study, we only tested Colgate® Peroxyl, Colgate® PerioGard, and Colgate® Total (outside the U.S.), sold as Colgate® Zero in North America.
+We are pleased to report their effectiveness in temporarily reducing the amount of virus in the mouth.
 We did not test other products.

-The laboratory study was not designed to compare the effectiveness between products.
-It is used to screen products’ ability to neutralize the SARS-CoV-2 virus.
+The laboratory study was not designed to compare effectiveness between products.
+It was used only to screen the ability of products to neutralise the SARS-CoV-2 virus.

 18. How much will rinsing with mouthwash or using mouth spray reduce the amount of virus in my mouth?

-Laboratory tests showed that in either 30 or 60 seconds of contact time, Colgate mouth rinses with cetylpyridinium chloride neutralized the virus that causes COVID-19 by 99.9%.
-We conducted an initial clinical study to determine whether this neutralization effect translates into a temporary reduction of the virus in the mouth and confirmed that it does.
-Study results from a clinical study conducted with Colgate Total (outside the U.S.) sold as Colgate Zero in North America, Colgate PerioGard, and Colgate Peroxyl mouthwashes show that rinsing as directed provides an immediate impact, significantly reducing virus levels in the mouth.
-These reduced virus levels are sustained up to 30 and 60 minutes after rinsing, though levels are lowest immediately after rinsing.
+Laboratory tests showed that in either 30 or 60 seconds of contact time, Colgate® mouth rinses with cetylpyridinium chloride (CPC) neutralised the virus that causes COVID-19 by 99.9%.
+We conducted an initial clinical study to determine whether this neutralisation effect translates into a temporary reduction of the virus in the mouth and confirmed that it does.
+Study results from a clinical study conducted with Colgate® Total (outside the U.S.), sold as Colgate® Zero in North America, Colgate® PerioGard, and Colgate® Peroxyl mouthwashes showed that rinsing as directed provided an immediate impact, significantly reducing virus levels in the mouth.
+These reduced virus levels were sustained up to 30 and 60 minutes after rinsing, though levels were lowest immediately after rinsing.

-19. Does rinsing with mouthwash protect me from COVID-19?
+19. Will rinsing with mouthwash protect me from COVID-19?

-While a clinical study shows a significant reduction of virus levels in the mouth using certain mouthwashes — which is sustained up to 30 and 60 minutes after rinsing — no conclusive evidence currently exists that rinsing with a mouthwash or using a mouth spray protects against contracting or transmitting COVID-19.
+A clinical study showed a significant reduction of virus levels in the mouth using certain mouthwashes, which was sustained up to 30 and 60 minutes after rinsing.
+However, no conclusive evidence currently exists that rinsing with a mouthwash or using a mouth spray protects against contracting or transmitting COVID-19.
 Rinsing regularly, however, plays an important role in maintaining good oral health.
 Dental professionals recommend using mouthwash as a part of a daily oral care regimen.

-Our research found the largest reduction in virus levels generally occurred immediately after rinsing, and the levels remain significantly lower for up to 60 minutes.
+Our research found that the largest reduction in virus levels generally occurred immediately after rinsing, and the levels remained significantly lower for up to 60 minutes.
 We recommend that you rinse at home as directed as part of your daily oral health regimen.
-From our clinical study, we also recommend rinsing immediately before your dental procedures.
+Based on our clinical study, we also recommend rinsing immediately before dental procedures.

-21. When should patients rinse before a procedure?
+21. When should patients rinse before a dental procedure?

+Results from the clinical study recorded the largest reduction in virus levels immediately after rinsing.
+The levels remained significantly reduced for up to 60 minutes post-rinsing.
 Based on the results, you could consider having your patients rinse immediately before starting a procedure.
-Results from the clinical study recorded the largest reduction in virus levels immediately after rinsing.
-The levels remain significantly reduced for up to 60 minutes post-rinsing.
-You could also consider recommending your patients rinse less than one hour before arriving at your office to help protect staff they might interact with before their procedure.
+You could also recommend that patients rinse less than one hour before arriving at your office to help protect staff they might interact with before their procedure.